Ariel Camacho: Legacy

 Following his death, his group's song "El Karma" reached number one on the Billboard Hot Latin Songs chart in March and the album hit the top five of the Latin albums chart.
 Shortly after his death, Ariel Camacho y Los Plebes del Rancho changed their name to Los Plebes del Rancho de Ariel Camacho to tribute Camacho.
 The band continues to make albums in honor of Camacho, like "Recuerden Mi Estilo", alongside Camacho's father, Benito Camacho.
 Many have paid tribute to Camacho through the use of songs such as Virlán García with "Hasta el Cielo", Los Traviezoz de la Zierra with "Mis Últimos Momentos" and "Un Mentado Ariel".
 An album in tribute to Camacho was also released in 2017 called "Ariel Camacho Para Siempre" that features artists such as Gerardo Ortiz, Regulo Caro, and Revolver Cannabis.
 Each year on 25 February in memory of Camacho, his band, family members, fans, and other artists come together at his grave to commemorate him.
 Ariel is now known by many as "el Rey del Requinto", "el Mentado", "el Rey de Corazones" and "la Tuyía".

-Many artists of the corridos tumbados scene cite Camacho as a source of inspiration, some of these artists include Natanael Cano, Junior H, Gabito Ballesteros, among several others.
+Many later artists making regional Mexican music including in the corridos tumbados scene cite Camacho as a source of inspiration, some of these artists include Natanael Cano, Junior H, Gabito Ballesteros, among several others.